berniemackie97/memebot-go/docs/architecture.md

 3. The feed streams live Binance ticks (or stub data in tests) onto a buffered channel inside a goroutine.
 4. The strategy consumes ticks synchronously, transforms them into trading signals via imbalance + momentum heuristics, and emits metadata such as reasoning and timestamps.
 5. Risk checks gate the downstream execution path.
-6. The paper account validates bankroll/position limits, mutates balances on fills, and updates realised/unrealised PnL.
+6. The paper account validates bankroll/position limits, mutates balances on partial fills, updates realised/unrealised PnL, and records fills to the ledger/recorder.
-7. Eligible orders are submitted through the executor, which logs intent and increments metrics.
+7. Eligible orders are submitted through the executor, which logs intent, simulates slippage/latency/partials, and increments metrics.

 ## Testing Philosophy

-Unit tests cover configuration loading, risk limit checks, logger behaviour, feed streaming, paper account transitions, and the Solana client request composition.
+Unit tests cover configuration loading, risk limit checks, logger behaviour, feed streaming, paper account transitions, execution fill modelling, and the Solana client request composition.
 Strategy tests validate that the OBIMomentum heuristic emits long/short signals when data supports it.
 Integration tests focus on the paper engine wiring (ensuring ticks flow to strategies and produce orders when thresholds are met).

 As functionality hardens we will expand these suites with: